pjincz/nginx-cgi/README.md

 Set interpreter and interpreter args for cgi script.

-When this option is not empty, cgi script will be run be giving interpreter.
+When this option is not empty, cgi script will be run with giving interpreter.
 Otherwise, script will be executed directly.

 Default: empty